rubyaustralia/roro/2018/201804-rorosyd.md

 ---

 # [fit] **_Next Meetup's Exercism_**
-# [fit] *Nucleotide Count*
+# [fit] *Rail Fence Cypher*
-# [fit] `exercism fetch ruby nucleotide-count`
+# [fit] `exercism fetch ruby rail-fence-cypher`

 ^
-In this problem you are given a DNA string, and you need to compute how many times each nucleotide occurs in the string, which is a fancy science-way of saying count the number of times particular letters appear in strings, so this is a great problem for a junior developer and/or first time speaker<br />
+A Rail Fence Cypher is type of transposition cypher that gets it's name from the way the message is encoded.
+The letters of the message are written downward on successive rails of an imaginary fence, then move upward when they hit the bottom forming a zig-zag pattern.
+The message is then read across the rows.
 So, if you haven't already, go and join the rorosyd Exercism team, take a crack at this problem, and then tell us all about how you solved it!

 ---